What Is a Laser?

 - It can moderate the accuracy requirement of the interface of the base material end face.

 2. Laser-plasma arc composite welding

-The plasma arc is generated by an annular electrode and the laser beam passes through the middle of the plasma arc.
+Laser plasma composite welding is conducted in a coaxial manner, as illustrated in Figure 3.
+The plasma arc is generated by an annular electrode, and the laser beam travels through the center of the plasma arc.

-The plasma arc has two main functions.
+The plasma arc serves two primary functions.

 3. Laser – MIG composite welding

 The basic principle of laser-MIG composite welding is shown in Figure 4.

 In addition to the energy input to the weld zone from the arc, the laser also provides heat to the weld metal.
 The laser and arc composite welding technology operates simultaneously, with both methods acting on the weld zone.